I often talk about just how powerful intuition is, and why I believe it is a skill of the future.

 Intuition had such an incredible impact on my life that I spent the next 5 years learning and teaching and honing my skills in this area.

 But it made me wonder: If intuition is so powerful, why aren’t there more people using it today?

 I believe it’s because people often see intuition as a “binary” skill.

 But here’s the thing, just like any skill you learn, harnessing your intuition improves in gradual degrees.

 And sometimes, it’s the small improvements that can make a big difference.

 The University of Edinburgh, which is one of the most prestigious universities in the world, has a dedicated division called the Koestler Parapsychology Unit that studies things like intuition and ESP.

 And in one of their studies, they wanted to find out whether we have the ability to “send” messages to one another through our minds.

 The other, the “receivers.”

-The thing is, the receivers were in a completely different room, listening to white noise, bathed in red light, and wore eye-shields.
+The thing is, the receivers were in a completely different room, listening to white noise, bathing in red light, and wearing eye shields.